-- (a) Each casino shall have and make available to all patrons the Self-Exclusion Form developed and provided by the Commission. - (b) Each casino shall designate a person or persons to be the contact person with the Commission for purposes of self-exclusion procedures, including receipt and maintenance of the self-exclusion list, submission of the casino licensee's procedures, and all other communications between the Commission and the casino for self-exclusion purposes. - (c) Each casino shall establish procedures and systems which: - 1.
+- (a) Each casino shall ensure patrons are provided with information on how to exclude themselves by written materials located in the casino and on all casino affiliated web applications and websites. have and make available to all patrons the Self-Exclusion Form developed and provided by the Commission. - (b) Each casino shall designate a person or persons to be the contact person with the Commission for purposes of self-exclusion procedures, including receipt and maintenance of the self- exclusion list, submission of the casino's licencee's procedures, and all other communications between the Commission and the casino for self-exclusion purposes. - (c) Each casino shall establish procedures and systems which: - 1.
 Require employees of the casino, upon identification of a self-excluded person present in the casino, to notify: - i.
 Those employees of the casino designated to monitor the presence of self-excluded persons; and - ii.
-Designated representatives of the Commission; - 2.
+Designated representatives of the Commission via Email. - 2.
 Utilize the player tracking systems and other electronic means, including checking all taxable patron winnings against the self-exclusion list, to assist in determining whether self-excluded persons are participating in any gaming activities; - 3.
 Deny casino credit, check cashing privileges, player club membership, complimentary goods and services, junket participation and other similar privileges and benefits to any self-excluded person; - 4.
-Ensure that self-excluded persons do not receive, either from the casino or any agent thereof, targeted mailings, telemarketing promotions, player club materials or other promotional materials relative to gaming activities at its licensed casino. - (d) Each casino shall post or provide at each entrance and exit to the gaming premises, and in conspicuous places in or near gaming or cage areas and cash dispensing machines located on the gaming premises written materials concerning the nature and symptoms of problem gambling, the procedure for self-exclusion, including where they can obtain the Request for Self-Exclusion form, and the toll free number of the Mississippi Council on Compulsive Gambling or a similar entity approved by the Executive Director that provides information and referral services for problem gamblers.

-- (e) Upon discovery by a casino that a self-excluded person has breached his self-exclusion and obtained access to the premises, said casino shall take steps to immediately eject such person from the premises, and notify the Commission of the breach.
-Both the security and surveillance departments shall immediately determine, to the extent possible: - 1.
-How the person was able to gain access to the premises without being detected and, where possible, how the casino plans to prevent such breaches in the future; - 2.
-Whether and how many times said person has gained such access on previous occasions; and - 3.
-The net winnings or losses attributable to the excluded person, in which case the casino shall retain any such winnings and, after withholding appropriate taxes, donate said winnings to the Mississippi Gaming Commission.
-A report of the foregoing shall be prepared and forwarded to the Commission within five (5) working days after the breach is discovered. - (f) Any amendment to the casino's procedures shall be submitted to the Commission at least fourteen (14) days prior to their implementation.
-(Adopted: 03/25/1999; Amended: 09/21/00; Amended: 09/24/03; Amended: 06/25/10.)
+Ensure that self-excluded persons do not receive, either from the casino or any agent thereof, targeted mailings, telemarketing promotions, player club materials or other promotional materials relative to gaming activities at its licensed casino. - (d) Each casino shall post or provide at each entrance and exit to the gaming premises, and in conspicuous places in or near gaming or cage areas and cash dispensing machines located on the gaming premises information written materials concerning the nature and symptoms of problem gambling, the procedure for self-exclusion, including where they can obtain the Request for Self-Exclusion information form, and the toll free number of the Mississippi Council on Compulsive Gambling or a similar entity approved by the Executive Director that provides information and referral services for problem gamblers. - (e) Upon discovery by a casino that a self-excluded person has breached his self-exclusion and obtained access to the premises, said casino shall take steps to immediately eject such person from the premises, confiscate any jackpot winnings and notify the Commission via electronic mail of the breach.
+Winnings in the form of wagering instruments such as gaming cheques or slot vouchers may be confiscated of the breach on forms provided by the Commission.
+The net winnings of the self-excluded person should be confiscated Each casino shall submit written procedures for handling of the confiscated winnings or jackpots. and the related transactions reversed in a manner which will provide effective control over the winnings, the details of which should be included in the Licensee's Self-Exclusion plan. - (f) Each casino shall submit to the Commission for written approval a copy of its procedures established pursuant adoption of these to these regulations within 90 days.
+These procedures shall include the handling of confiscated jackpots from self-excluded patrons and specify procedures for employees on the exclusion list. from the adoption of this regulations concerning self-exclusion.
+Any amendment to the casino's procedures shall be submitted to the Commission at least fourteen (14) days prior to their implementation.
+(Adopted:03/25/1999; Amended: 09/21/00; Amended: 09/24/03; Amended: 06/25/10.)